A tribute to five wonderful Serie A defences: Milan, Parma, Inter, Juve…

 AC Milan and Juventus are well known as having some of the best defences of all time, but they are certainly not the only Italian teams to have benefitted from great backlines.

 Throughout the nineties and early noughties, Serie A was widely considered to be the best domestic competition in Europe.
-Italian sides had a stranglehold on the Champions League and UEFA Cup from the late eighties onwards, while all-Italian finals and spectacular triumphs for Serie A clubs soon became the norm on the European stage.
+All-Italian finals and spectacular triumphs for Serie A clubs became the norm on the European stage.

 This could never have been the case without a generous smattering of iconic forwards – the likes of Alessandro Del Piero and Filippo Inzaghi – but the league’s reputation was built on indomitable defences first and foremost.

 In a vintage Serie A season, the champions would concede under 25 goals.

 In 1996-97, Juventus beat Parma to the title by two points with the teams having conceded 24 and 26 goals respectively; in 2001-02, Juve edged out Roma by one point and a single goal in the ‘goals against’ column, 23 to 24; all the way back in 1993-94, Milan battled their way to the title having conceded a mere 15 times.

 All of these teams featured brilliant creative talents, but when push came to shove they relied upon their defences to squeak shut at just the right moment.